Preschool Sorting Activity Using Recycled Denim Pockets

 Your well-worn jeans just got a new use!
 Before sending them to the landfill, create this denim pockets game.

-It's a great activity for engaging fine motor, counting and reasoning skills.
+It's a great activity for engaging fine motor, math, and reasoning skills.
+Activities that promote counting and matching in fun ways help preschoolers practice beginning skills by learning through play.

 recycle denim for a preschool math activity